kaczmarj/HIPPO/README.md

 # HIPPO

-HIPPO is an explainability toolkit for weakly-supervised learning in computational pathology.
+HIPPO is an explainability method and toolkit for weakly-supervised learning in computational pathology.

 Please see our preprint on arXiv https://arxiv.org/abs/2409.03080.